LandSense/landsense.github.io/urn.md

 `urn:mace:landsense.eu:profession` holds the user's professional background

-`urn:mace:landsense.eu:uuid` holds the user's universal unique identifier within the LandSense federation
+`urn:mace:landsense.eu:subject-id` holds the user's unique identifier within the LandSense federation

+`urn:mace:landsense.eu:emailVerified` holds the information, whether a user's email address is verified or not

 `urn:mace:landsense.eu:idpIdentifier` holds the identifier of the Identity Provider the user used to log in